-The region's strategic location along the Gulf of Mexico makes it well positioned to capitalize on emerging blue-green economy.
-Industries in this cluster include the maritime, energy, environmental sectors where "blue" represents maritime and water-related aspects, and "green" reflects the focus sustainability on and environmental consideration.
+The region's strategic location along the Gulf of Mexico makes it well positioned to capitalize on emerging bluegreen economy.
+Industries in this cluster include the maritime, energy, and environmental sectors where "blue" represents maritime and water-related aspects, and "green" reflects the focus on sustainability and environmental consideration.
+Jobs in blue-green of coastal economy include the construction restoration projects and green infrastructure development.